Western Independent Bankers and BDO Advance Customer Experience Innovation in Banking through Annual Awards - Benzinga

 “Smart, digitally connected customers are disrupting big businesses and big banks left and right,” says Hinshaw, also co-author of the best-selling book Smart Customers, Stupid Companies.
 “They expect to be understood and respected on a personal level that giant organizations struggle to achieve.
 This is a huge opportunity that smaller community banks have a unique ability to seize—and innovation is that driver.”

-An early leader in measuring customer satisfaction and experience, Touchpoint Metrics develops cloud-based customer experience management software for companies around the world.
-As inventors of Touchpoint Mapping®, our proven customer experience analytics platform delivers actionable, voice-of-the-customer driven insights that boost acquisition, build customer loyalty, and focus resources to drive value. http://www.touchpointmetrics.com
+About Touchpoint Metrics: An early leader in measuring customer satisfaction and experience, Touchpoint Metrics develops cloud-based customer experience management software for companies around the world.
+As inventors of Touchpoint Mapping®, our proven customer experience analytics platform delivers actionable, voice-of-the-customer driven insights that boost acquisition, build customer loyalty, and focus resources to drive value. www.touchpointmetrics.com

 © 2022 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.